Detained writer urges Australia to help free him from China

 CANBERRA, Australia (AP) — A Chinese Australian writer detained in Beijing on suspicion of espionage since January has urged Australia to maintain diplomatic pressure for his release.

-Yang Hengjun was formally arrested last week by the Beijing branch of China’s National Security Bureau on “suspicion of espionage,” China’s foreign ministry said on Tuesday.

-Yang said in a statement released by a Sydney-based friend on Thursday he was “extremely grateful” to Prime Minister Scott Morrison, Foreign Minister Marise Payne, other Australian lawmakers and diplomats “for their help.”
+Yang Hengjun said in a statement released by a Sydney-based friend on Thursday that he was “extremely grateful” to Prime Minister Scott Morrison, Foreign Minister Marise Payne, other Australian lawmakers and diplomats “for their help.”

 “I implore the prime minister to help me go home as soon as possible,” Yang, 54, said in the statement provided to The Associated Press by Feng Chongyi, an academic who was detained in China for two weeks in 2017 while researching human rights lawyers.